sam-itt/sofis/README.md

 Still in the early stages of development it can already show your situation and attitude.
-It currently supports reading pre-recording flight data, getting real time data from FlightGear over the network and from finaly from a couple of sensors.
+It currently supports reading pre-recording flight data, getting real time data from FlightGear over the network, from a [Stratux][7] unit, and finaly from a couple of sensors.

 Running a pre-recorded (circuit) flight from LFLG (Grenoble, France):

 ![lflg circuit][1]